 After completing her Master’s from the Stanford in 1900, and PhD from Bryn Mawr College, she began her research career at the age of 39.
 Nettie came up with the XY sex-determination system after analyzing chromosome in insects.
 She discovered that chromosomes in the sperm produced by insects are of two different kinds; one short and one long.

 When long chromosomes sperm fertilized an egg, they produced female (offspring), while sperm with small chromosome produced a male.
 This pattern is observed in humans, other mammals, and insects.

 9. Irène Joliot-Curie

 Irène and Marie Curie 1925

 Born and brought up in France, Irène Joliot-Curie was the eldest daughter of Marie and Pierre Curie.
 She followed her parents’ footsteps and along with her husband, was awarded the prestigious Nobel Prize for discovering artificial radioactivity in 1935.

 After completing her PhD in 1924, Irène Curie began working with her future husband Frédéric Joliot, with whom she conducted various radiochemical research.
-Then in 1934, they made the groundbreaking discovery of induced radioactivity, where an earlier stable element become radioactive after being exposed to a specific type of radiation.
-After they both were awarded the Nobel Prize, the Curies became the first and foremost Nobel Prize winning family in the history.
+Then in 1934, they made the groundbreaking discovery of induced radioactivity, where an earlier stable element becomes radioactive after being exposed to a specific type of radiation.
+After winning this Nobel Prize, the Curies became the first and foremost Nobel Prize-winning family in history.

 8. Barbara McClintock